Comedian Hannibal Buress arrested in Miami

 MIAMI -- Comedian Hannibal Buress was arrested Saturday night, CBS Miami reports.
-According to police, he was arrested for disorderly intoxication.
+Police said he was arrested for disorderly intoxication.

 Buress approached a police officer, who described the comedian as having "red blood shot eyes and a strong odor of an alcoholic beverage," and asked the officer to call him an Uber, according to an arrest report.